Cloud Computing Connection Profiles

 Client Secret

-(Service Principal) Defines the client secret (password) associated with the Azure user and the application.
+Defines the password associated with the Service Principal/registered application.

 Azure Login URL